karttur/geoimagine02-docs/_posts/2021/2021-03-10-blog-COPDEM-Process-Chain.markdown

 json/0001_CreatesScaling_DEM_v090.json
 ```

 The _CreateScaling_ process converts any input raster into an unsigned byte (0-255) range file.
-The byte file is then used for assigning a color ramp (defined by the process _AddRasterPalette_, see next section).
+The byte file is then used for assigning a color ramp (defined in the process _AddRasterPalette_, see next section).

 Scaling is thus not defined on the fly, instead each map composition (see the post on ??? for an explanation on the Framework map composition concept) must be associated with a predefined scaling.
 Once defined, this scaling can not be changed.